Building payment workflows

 Step one: Build a checkout with a registered customer and all tax, shipping, duty and fee amounts in a final state.
 The chargeType should be customer_initiated.

-Step two: Retrieve the checkout's payment session identifier, and use it to set sessionId in the Drop-in payments' configuration object.
-In options, set flow to checkout, usage to convenience, and (to prompt Drop-in payments to display the save payment option) showSavePaymentAgreement to true.
+Step two: Retrieve the checkout's payment session identifier and use it to set sessionId in the Drop-in payments' configuration object.
+You should also use options to set flow to checkout, usage to convenience, and showSavePaymentAgreement to true.

 let configuration = {